appsocially/upil-site/docs/README.md

 # Introduction to UPIL
-UPIL (pronounced you-pill「ユープル」) is a language and framework designed to make writing applications with lots of interaction with a user - especially chatbots - as easy as possible.
+UPIL (pronounced you-pill「ユーピル」) is a language and framework designed to make writing applications with lots of interaction with a user - especially chatbots - as easy as possible.
 It does this by providing a high-level language that is simple enough for non-developers to use.
 The UPIL language is used to write interaction-scenarios.
 These are parsed by the UPIL framework, and in turn become events and state used to help manage an application's interaction with its users.

 <br><br>
 ![UPIL Usage Overview](./upil-usage-overview.png)